-- In adults to reduce the risk of CV death and hospitalization for heart failure in patients with chronic NYHA Class II-IV with reduced ejection fraction, in place of ACEi or ARBs. - In pediatric patients for treatment of symptomatic HF with systemic LV systolic dysfunction in pediatric patients >1y.
+- In adults to reduce the risk of CV death and hospitalization for heart failure in patients with chronic heart failure.
+Benefits are most clear in patients with reduced LVEF. - In pediatric patients for treatment of symptomatic HF with systemic LV systolic dysfunction in pediatric patients ≥1y.

-Criteria for new users 1.
-Must have the diagnosis of chronic heart failure, NYHA Class II-IV with a reduced ejection fraction of ≤35% 2.
-Must be age 18 or older 3.
-Must be currently on a stable dose of a HF-specific beta blocker or be unable to tolerate these (carvedilol, metoprolol succinate, bisoprolol) 4.
-Must NOT have any history of angioedema.
-5. Must NOT be currently taking an ACE inhibitor OR plans to discontinue and begin Entresto 36 hours after discontinuation of ACE inhibitor.
-6. Patients are encouraged to be on spironolactone .
+- 1. Must have the diagnosis of chronic heart failure, NYHA Class II-IV with a reduced ejection fraction of ≤40% - 2.
+Must be age 18 or older - 3.
+Must be currently on a stable dose of a HF-specific beta blocker or be unable to tolerate these (carvedilol, metoprolol succinate, bisoprolol) (GDMT=guideline-directed medical therapy per ACC) - 4.
+Must NOT have any history of angioedema. - 5.
+Must NOT be currently taking an ACE inhibitor OR plans to discontinue and begin Entresto 36 hours after discontinuation of ACE inhibitor.
+(GDMT) - 6.
+Patients are encouraged to be on spironolactone.
 Please ask if patient is on spironolactone.
-Providers should provide justification for avoiding use of spironolactone as it is a category 1 , level of evidence A recommendation for the following patients with Heart Failure with reduced ejection fraction (LVEF ≤35%): NYHA class II-IV with estimated CrCl > 30 mL/min and serum potassium < 5.0 mEq/L. Approval of Entresto is based on fulfilment of criteria 1 through 5.
+Providers should provide justification for avoiding use of spironolactone as it is a category 1, level of evidence A recommendation for the following patients with Heart Failure with reduced ejection fraction (LVEF ≤ 35%): - NYHA class II-IV with estimated CrCl > 30 mL/min and serum potassium < 5.0 mEq/L. - (Also GDMT)

+Approval of Entresto is based on fulfilment of criteria 1 through 5.
 Category 6 is encouraged for patients who meet spironolactone utilization criteria, but not a requirement.